Zyumane/AIA_Kirkono/README.md

 # AIA_Kirkono
-probing the The Triggres on the area as the player intercts
+Probing the triggres on the area as the player intercts with them